 Shade trees require little maintenance and can act as privacy screens if trimmed and pruned correctly.

 Popular shade tree options you can opt for include:

 Pistache: These trees can grow tall and wide and look breathtaking in the fall.
 The best part is that they can survive in almost any weather and are disease resistant.
 You can plant them near the street or in the parking lots, and rest assured that they’ll thrive with little effort.

 Green ash trees: They are a great choice for commercial properties.
 These trees grow quickly and provide good shade in summer.

 Another tree type you can consider for your commercial landscape is evergreen trees.
 These trees remain green throughout the year and provide shade, privacy, and other benefits to your commercial property.
 Here are some varieties of evergreen trees you should know:

 Columnar Colorado spruce trees: These green trees are narrow, dense, and slow growing, making them perfect for filling small spaces in your landscape.
 They don’t require regular pruning, making them easier to maintain.

 Southern live oak: Another evergreen tree that works well in commercial places is the southern live oak.
 It grows tall and wide, providing shade and privacy, and looks best among all oak trees.

 About Marshall Tree Service and Landscaping

 Let experts at Marshall’s Tree Services and Landscaping take care of your trees and convert your home into a beautiful work of art.
 We provide pruning, installation, landscaping, pest control, and tree removal services in the South Florida region.
 To schedule a free review or learn more about our landscaping and tree services, call us at (754) 235-1926 or (786) 738-4886.
-You can also reach us at email@example.com or fill out our contact form.
+To learn more about landscape design services in Broward County, you can also reach us at firstname.lastname@example.org or fill out our contact form.